jakobhartmann/tensor-eqs-mcts/README.md

 ## Troubleshooting
+### libstdc++ error
-If you receive an error message similar to `libstdc++.so.6: version 'GLIBCXX_3.4.20' not found` when trying to run the experiments, follow [these instructions](https://stackoverflow.com/a/73101774) to resolve the issue.
+If you receive this error message `libstdc++.so.6: version 'GLIBCXX_3.4.20' not found` when trying to run the experiments, please follow the steps below to resolve the issue:
+1. Find the latest version of the libstdc++ library.
+The version is probably 6.0.30.
+    ```
+    find / -name "libstdc++.so*"
+    ```

+2. Copy the respective file to the conda library folder.
+    ```
+    cp /usr/lib32/libstdc++.so.6.0.30 /opt/conda/lib/
+    ```

+3. Remove the old versions and link the latest library.
+    ```
+    cd /opt/conda/lib/
+    rm libstdc++.so.6.0.29
+    rm libstdc++.so.6.0
+    ln -s libstdc++.so.6.0.30 libstdc++.so.6
+    ```

+### CUDA error
+If you receive a `Cuda failure: 804` error message when trying to run the experiments, please use the driver and CUDA versions from one of the [setups](#prerequisites) listed above.

 # Experiments
 - In our experiments, we evaluate a) our proposed cost function for greedy extractors and b) compare the performance of our tensor program optimizer to TENSAT.
 We use the following neural networks architectures as benchmarks: BERT, Inception-v3, MobileNet-v2, NASNet-A, NASRNN, ResNet-50, ResNeXt-50, SqueezeNet, and VGG-19.
 All neural networks are included in the submodules of this repository.
 We repeat all experiments five times to account for the randomness of MCTS and the stochasticity of the cost model.
-- To run our optimizer with the default settings, use `/rmcts/run_experiments.sh`.
+- To run our optimizer with the default settings, use `/usr/rmcts/run_experiments.sh`.
 The script will automatically run experiments across different cost functions, neural network architectures, and seeds.
-The hyperparameters of our optimizer can be changed in `/rmcts/src/main.rs`.
+The hyperparameters of our optimizer can be changed in `/usr/rmcts/src/main.rs`.
-- For TENSAT, use `/tensat/run_exp_main.sh` to automatically run all experiments with the default settings.
+- For TENSAT, use `/usr/tensat/run_exp_main.sh` to automatically run all experiments with the default settings.
 The hyperparameters can be changed in the script.

 # Evaluation
-- The experimental results for TENSAT are saved in `/experiments/tensat` and follow the naming convention `{model}_{k_multi}_{run}`.
+- The experimental results for TENSAT are saved in `/usr/experiments/tensat` and follow the naming convention `{model}_{k_multi}_{run}`.
 Each folder contains the following files:
     - `stats.txt`: Optimization results including original graph runtime, optimized graph runtime, and optimization time.
     - `iteration_data.txt`: Detailed information for each iteration including which single-pattern rewrite rules were applied to the e-graph.
     - `hook_iteration_data.txt`: Information for each iteration on which multi-pattern rewrite rules were applied to the e-graph.